KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-dialogs/index.md

 {{< /sections >}}

-In most cases however you will likely want to use one of its derived dialog types, [Kirigami.PromptDialog](docs:kirigami2;PromptDialog) or [Kirigami.MenuDialog](docs:kirigami2;MenuDialog).
+In most cases however you will likely want to use one of its derived dialog types, [Kirigami.PromptDialog](docs:kirigami;org.kde.kirigami.dialogs.PromptDialog) or [Kirigami.MenuDialog](docs:;org.kde.kirigami.dialogs.MenuDialog).

 ### PromptDialog

-A [Kirigami.PromptDialog](docs:kirigami2;PromptDialog) is essentially a dialog with a built-in label and default [contentPadding](docs:kirigami2;PromptDialog::contentPadding) that is used to prompt the user for some information.
+A [Kirigami.PromptDialog](docs:kirigami;org.kde.kirigami.dialogs.PromptDialog) is essentially a dialog with a built-in label and default [contentPadding](https://api-staging.kde.org/qml-org-kde-kirigami-dialogs-promptdialog.html#contentPadding-prop) that is used to prompt the user for some information.
 This type of dialog is supposed to be used only for simple yes/no prompts or brief requests for user input.

-Its main property is [Kirigami.Dialog.subtitle](docs:kirigami2;PromptDialog::subtitle), to which you would add text.
-If any QML component is added as a child of the prompt dialog, that component will take the place of the subtitle instead, and this can be explicitly specified with [Kirigami.Dialog.mainItem](docs:kirigami2;Dialog::mainItem).
+Its main property is [Kirigami.Dialog.subtitle](https://api-staging.kde.org/qml-org-kde-kirigami-dialogs-promptdialog.html#subtitle-prop), to which you would add text.
+If any QML component is added as a child of the prompt dialog, that component will take the place of the subtitle instead.

 {{< sections >}}